Learn how to cut butternut squash with ease, including halves and cubes. Plus, learn the right way to peel and prepare it for cooking.

 How to Peel Butternut Squash

-You don’t have to peel the squash but it’s recommended.
-It mostly depends on how you’ll be consuming it.
+You don’t always have to peel the squash, though it mostly depends on how you’ll be eating it.
 If you’re going to roast the whole squash, I don’t find it necessary.
-The skin becomes easily digestible after roasting, and it’s easy to scoop out if you don’t want it.
+The skin becomes easily digestible after roasting, and it’s easy to scoop out the insides if you don’t want to eat the peel.

 If you’re going to be cubing or slicing the squash to cook, then I do recommend peeling it during the cutting process.
 Peeling butternut squash is pretty straightforward.
 It has a thick, tough skin, so peeling can be a daunting task, but it’s easy.

-• When to peel: You can peel butternut squash after you’ve removed the ends, or after cutting it in half.
+• Peel the butternut squash after you’ve removed the ends, or after cutting it in half.
 You can also roast it with the skin on, and gently pull or shave it off after cooking.

 • I recommend using a Y peeler for the smoothest process.
 Other types of peelers might be a little harder to use, especially if they’re flimsy.
 If you don’t have a peeler, use a small paring knife.